techidaily/site-win11-tips/source/_posts/9-key-steps-to-restore-mail-alert-functionality-in-windows.md

 ## 2\.
 Enable Mail App Notifications From Windows Settings

  Windows includes numerous notification management options, including the ability to enable or disable notifications for specific apps.
-If you’ve previously learned[how to customize your notifications on Windows 11](https://www.makeuseof.com/windows-11-customize-notifications/) and turned off notifications for the Mail app, you won't get any alerts.
+If you’ve previously learned [how to customize your notifications on Windows 11](https://www.makeuseof.com/windows-11-customize-notifications/) and turned off notifications for the Mail app, you won't get any alerts.

  To enable Mail app notifications from Windows Settings, do the following: